Wisconsin DE Watt leaving school for NFL draft

-MADISON, Wis. – Wisconsin defensive end J.J.
-Watt is leaving school early to enter the NFL draft.
+MADISON, Wis. – Defensive end J.J.
+Watt will leave Wisconsin early to enter the NFL draft.

-In a letter to Badgers fans posted on a school website, Watt says the decision to forego his final year of eligibility and enter the draft was one of the most difficult decisions of his life — but his dream is to play in the NFL.
+In a letter to Badgers fans posted on a school website, Watt said the decision to forego his final year of eligibility was one of the most difficult of his life — but his dream is to play in the NFL.

 Watt had 21 tackles for loss this season and played a leading role for a team that made it to the Rose Bowl, where the Badgers lost to TCU.